benhowdle89/js-idioms/_posts/2014-08-08-templating.markdown

 and then open up terminal and type in `gulp`.
 Now all being well, you should be able to visit the `index.html` page in a web browser and see the contents of your `sample.html` file on the page.

 Now, to run through everything we've just done.
 First off, we used [Gulp](http://gulpjs.com/), which as I mentioned, we won't delve too much into now, but it's a build system.
 You tell it tasks to perform, and it performs them.
 We defined a `scripts` task in our `gulpfile.js` above and told Gulp to run that task, whenever we run `gulp` from the command line.
 It's the default task.
-We are using Browserify's best friend "Watchify" - written by the same very smart guy.
-Watchify uses Browserify under the hood, but it also watches your files for changes so you don't keep having to re-run Browserify whenever you want to see your changes update in the browser.
-So we tell Browserify where to find our "main" JavaScript file, which happens to also be called `main.js` and then we tell it to "transform" our file as it's being processed.
+We tell Browserify where to find our "main" JavaScript file, which happens to also be called `main.js` and then we tell it to "transform" our file as it's being processed.
 In our case, as we're using Handlebars, what this will do is scan our `main.js` and find the `require` function which points to a `.html` file (our template!) and says, "when you find one of these, please pre-compile it with Handlebars".
 Then Browserify continues as normal and outputs a new file: `built.js`.
 This new file will contain all the HTML content from our `.html` template, ready for when we run this line: `$('#page').html(template());`.

 So by now, you're armed with a basic understanding of how templating works, and it's advantages.
 You know how to use Handlebars, and you can now develop using separate `.html` files, and build your templates into your JavaScript file using Browserify and Gulp.
 Not bad.